-[Note: A frame depth of 838mm suits Australian Standard Hardwood Pallets.
+[Note: A frame depth of 838mm (or 840mm) specifically suits Australian Standard Hardwood Pallets.
 Other pallet or skid sizes may work better with a deeper frame and use of Mesh Decks]

 A bright safety orange or blue colour is the most common finish for the beams.
 The type of paint used is a powder-coat enamel for the beams.
 Other finishes are also available.
-We also stock 2nd Hand Pallet Racking.
+We also stock 2nd Hand Pallet Racking for sale.

 Bracing is the term given to slim strut like members that are used to join two uprights together in a truss like manner.
-There are two types; horizontal and diagonal frame braces.
+Also, there are two types; horizontal and diagonal frame braces.

 c) Base Plates

-At the bottom of each upright is the baseplate or fottplate.
-Each upright imparts a vertical point load in to the ground.
+At the bottom of each upright is the baseplate or footplate.
+Firstly, each upright imparts a vertical point load in to the ground.
 Then, the footplate reduces the point load by spreading this vertical load in to the slab more evenly.
-The baseplate secures the structure to the floor with the use of floor anchors.
+Finally, the baseplate secures the structure to the concrete floor with the use of floor anchors.

-Depending upon the nature of the business, a combination of types of pallet storage structure may be employed to optimise your operation.
+Depending on the nature of the business, you may employ a combination of types of pallet storage structure to optimize your operation.

 You will need to consider the following pallet factors when selecting the most suitable storage structure:

-Static Structures are those Pallet Racking structures without any moving parts.
+Static Structures are warehouse Pallet Racking structures without any moving parts.
 However, that is not to say that these structures are not designed to deflect under load.
-To explain further, the pallet or stored item does not move either after storage.
+To explain further, the pallet or stored item does not move after storage.

 a) Selective Pallet Racking

-Drive In Racking consists of multiple lanes for the storage of multiple identical pallets.
-It suits warehouses where there are many pallets with a lesser number of SKUs (‘stock keeping units’).
+Drive In Dexion Pallet Racking consists of multiple lanes for the storage of multiple identical pallets.
+It basically suits warehouses where there are many pallets of the same S.K.U. (‘stock keeping unit’).

 It is one of the most space efficient storage systems available.
-The reason it is such an effective way to store your pallets is due simply to the reduced number of forklift access aisles to service a high quantity of pallets compared with Selective or Double Deep structures.
+To explain, the reason it is such an effective way to store your pallets is due simply to the reduced number of forklift access aisles to service a high quantity of pallets compared with Selective or Double Deep structures.

-Pallets are stored on multiple rail levels within each lane (or bay, made up of multiple storage levels) need to be identical as you are only generally able to access the pallet that is closest to the aisle.
-With this system, the forklift drives into a lane to deposit and retrieve pallets from this integrated rail and post structure.
+Pallets are stored on multiple rail levels within each lane (or bay).
+The product on each pallet within the same bay needs to be identical as you are only generally able to access the pallet that is closest to the aisle.
+In summary, the forklift drives into a lane to deposit and retrieve pallets from this integrated rail and post structure.

-Double Deep Racking is recommended for those businesses with a range of SKUs (‘stock keeping units’) that require multiple pallets to fulfill safety stock levels.
+Double Deep Racking usage is recommended for those businesses with a range of S.K.U.’s (‘stock keeping units’) that require multiple pallets to fulfill safety stock levels.
 It is the second most common type of both structure used and pallet racking for sale.

 As the name suggests, pallets are stored two deep from an aisle.
 The rear pallet may not be accessed until the front pallet (ie. the pallet closest to the aisle) has been removed.
 Due to pallet commonality, this does not create a problem unless there are stock rotational requirements due to expiry date issues.

 Narrow Aisle Racking achieves higher storage to footprint ratios than Selective of equivalent pallet storage capacity.
-Smaller aisles take up less space.
+In short, smaller aisles take up less space.
 It must be remembered that special forklifts and picking machines are needed to service these aisles.

-For very tall structures on a large footprint (aka High Bay Warehouses), it is not uncommon for automated cranes to service them.
-With the economies of scale, the great expense of an ASRS (Automated Storage Retrieval System) with its speed and tireless 24/7 endurability can be justified.
+For very tall structures on a large footprint (also known as High Bay Warehouses), it is not uncommon for automated cranes to service them.
+With the economies of scale, the great expense of an ASRS (Automated Storage Retrieval System) can be justified with its speed and tireless 24/7 endurability.

 Cantilever Racking is not a style of Pallet Racking.
 However, it is a great way of storing long products such as pipes, tubes and long crates.
 Arms positioned at the same height creates a storage level.
 Support arms join to the post on one end only.
 This to provide open access on the aisle side.
 Both single and double sided structures are available.

 a) Push Back Racking

 Push Back Racking offers the ‘best of both worlds’ in terms of greater selectivity and a lesser number of forklift aisles.
 This structure is typically 3 or more pallets deep and consists of a front wall of pallet sized openings.
 Within each opening is a lane with rails and rollers that feed pallets to the aisle by gravity.

-The one bay stores different pallets without limiting selectivity.
-The one level stores pallets of identical make-up to achieve this.
-This is unlike a Drive-in Rack.
-‘FILO’ or First-in, Last-out movement of pallets does not suit product with expiry dates.
+The one bay can store different pallets without limiting selectivity, however each bay level must store pallets of identical make-up.
+Similar to Drive-in Rack, ‘FILO’ pallet movement (ie. first-in, last-out) does not suit product with expiry dates.

 b) Flow Through Racking